cbpspratap/SQLTraining/Chapter 6/Readme.md

 #### IF Function

-The MySQL IF() function is used for validating a condition.
+The IF() function is used for validating a condition.
 The IF() function returns a value if the condition is TRUE and another value if the condition is FALSE.

 **Syntax**